These two local newspapers shunned the Internet and focused entirely on print. Here's why

 The TriCity News' business model is simple: they stay afloat solely through print advertising.
 The paper employs two full-time employees and four part-time writers and columnists.
 They print 6,000 copies and distribute them for free around the community – in restaurants, bars, theatres, cafes, supermarkets, train stations, and a variety of other businesses.

 Jacobson, who declined to disclose their revenue, says they’ve been able to keep their advertising rates steady.
-Their numbers have been pretty stable.
-But their circulation decreased during the pandemic and their most successful year was 2017.
+Their numbers have been pretty stable with their most successful year so far being 2017.

 “I did not see any way to create an online revenue stream,” he says.
 “It was obvious to me that there would be no barrier to entry if we went online.
 Anyone could sell ads there and the price would have been very cheap.
 I never bought into this idea of going online and resisted it.
 As a result, the paper worked, and it's still going along.
 I just didn’t see any reason for people not to pick up the paper and not to see the ads which are paying the bills.”